Popular words in English. A list of basic English words for live communication. Greetings and farewells

 [ən]

-an apple- Apple
+an apple- apple

 an English teacher- English teacher

-will- future auxiliary verb
+will– auxiliary verb of the future tense

 Word will is an auxiliary verb for the formation of the future tense, which, as a rule, is not translated in any way.
-Sometimes it can be translated as "will":
+Sometimes it can be translated by the word "will":

 I will help you.- I will help you.
 I will help you.

-Will you join me?- Will you join me?
+Will you join me?-Will you join me?

-my- my, my, my, my
+my– my, my, mine, mine

-Word my is a possessive pronoun "my", "my", "my", "my":
+Word my- this is a possessive pronoun "my", "my", "my", "my":

-Meet my wife Jane.
-Meet my wife Jane.
+Meet my wife Jane.– Meet my wife Jane.

 This is my new car.- This is my new car.